-Plaintiffs suggest that "subject to the jurisdiction thereof" means that a person is "born within the United States's sovereign territory."
+Plaintiffs suggest that "subject to the jurisdiction thereof" means "everyone who was subject to the legal authority of the United States-including temporary visitors and unauthorized immigrants."
 Dkt.
-5 at 1.
-Plaintiffs contend that the only four groups to which citizenship does not attach at birth, if born on United States soil, are those identified in Wong Kim Ark.
-Id. at 10-11.
-That means children born to members of Indian tribes, to foreign sovereigns or their ministers, those born on foreign ships, or enemies within and during a hostile occupation of our territory.
-Id. (quoting Wong Kim Ark, 169 U.S. at 693).
+24-1 at 9.
+Plaintiffs contend that the only exceptions are "children of foreign sovereigns or their ministers, or born on foreign public ships, or of enemies within and during a hostile occupation of part of our territory."
+Id. at 6 (quoting United States v.Wong Kim Ark, 169 U.S. 649, 693 (1898)).

 But Plaintiffs' interpretation brings two problems into stark relief.
-First, when the Fourteenth Amendment passed, the legal fiction of extraterritoriality meant that diplomats were "not an inhabitant of the country to which he is accredited, but of the country of his origin, and whose sovereign he represents, and within whose territory he, in contemplation of law, always abides."
+First, when the Fourteenth Amendment passed, the legal fiction of extraterritoriality meant that a diplomat was "not an inhabitant of the country to which he is accredited, but of the country of his origin, and whose sovereign he represents, and within whose territory he, in contemplation of law, always abides."
 Wilson v.
 Blanco, 4 N.Y.S.
 714 (Super.
 1889).
 "According to the theory, all actions performed by the ambassador were considered, legally, to have occurred in the emissary's home state within the control of the home state's laws, police force and judicial system."
 James S. Parkhill, Diplomacy in the Modern World: A Reconsideration of the Bases for Diplomatic Immunity in the Era of High-Tech Communications, 21 HASTINGS INT'L & COMP.
-L. REV. 565, 571-72 (1998); see also Swearer, supra, at 143 n.14 (quoting FRANCIS WHARTON, LL.D., A TREATISE ON THE CONFLICT OF LAWS, OR PRIVATE INTERNATIONAL LAW 56 (1872) ("The house of an ambassador, or minister extraordinary, is regarded as part of the territory which he represents.
+L. REV. 565, 571-72 (1998); see also Swearer, supra, at 143 n.14 (quoting Francis Wharton, LL.D., A Treatise on the Conflict of Laws, or Private International Law 56 (1872) ("The house of an ambassador, or minister extraordinary, is regarded as part of the territory which he represents.
 No matter how long he may stay, therefore, in the country to which he is accredited, his domicil is unchanged.
 This same rule applies to consuls sent out from the state of their domicil to represent such country in a foreign land.")).